peterbaudains/london-bus-viz/readme.md

 ## Acknowlegements

-Created by CUSP London at King's College London.
+Created by CUSP London at King's College London using the [vizent](https://cusplondon.ac.uk/vizent) library and [Panel](https://panel.holoviz.org/).
 Powered by TfL Open Data.
 Contains OS data © Crown copyright and database rights 2016 and Geomni UK Map data © and database rights [2019].